ZsoltBihary/PytorchDRL/README.md

 - **Does NOT:**
   - Sample actions
   - Implement algorithm logic
-- Each Model is one of these variants:
+- Each model is one of these variants:
     - Policy-value: `forward(obs) -> (policy_logits, value)`
     - Q-value: `forward(obs) -> q_values`
     - Policy-only: `forward(obs) -> policy_logits`